 Dissecting this definition gives us a clearer perception of what it takes for a vehicle to be regarded as an ATV and which vehicles are not.

-- Handlebars for steering control.
-An ATV uses handlebars like those you find on motorcycles and snowmobiles for steering.
-It is not considered an ATV if it has a steering wheel like a car.
+• Handlebars for steering: An ATV uses handlebars like those on motorcycles and snowmobiles.
+If a vehicle has a steering wheel like a car, it is not considered an ATV.

 One of the main characteristic features that set an ATV apart from other similar off-road and lightweight utility vehicles is its design for a wide range of uses and its capability to ride in just about any terrain.

-Within the ATV definition outlined above, there are several different types and styles of ATVs, such as sports ATVs, recreational ATVs, utility ATVs, youth ATVs, and more.
-Check out this post if you want to learn more about various ATV types on the market.
+Within the ATV definition outlined above, there are several different types and styles of ATVs, such as sports, recreational, utility, youth, and more.
+Check out this post to learn more about various ATV types.

 Other terms commonly used when referring to an ATV are four-wheeler and quad (or quad bike).